Namespace Google.Apis.Spanner.v1.Data

 CrontabSpec

-CrontabSpec can be used to specify the version time and frequency at which the backup should be created.
+CrontabSpec can be used to specify the version time and frequency at which the backup is created.

 Database